|

 permitted himself to be afflicted through contact with sinful man.

-Every time Jesus healed, it was at the expense of his own
+Every time Jesus healed, it was at the expense of his own strength.

-him" (Mark 5:30) as he healed the blind, the lame, the deaf,
+(Mark 5:30) as he healed the blind, the lame, the deaf, the lepers.

-touched with a feeling of our infirmities.
+feeling of our infirmities.

-compassed with infirmity."
-(Hebrews 5:2) Jesus assumed upon
+also is compassed with infirmity.”
+(Hebrews 5:2)

 |